timebertt/thesis-controller-sharding/content/30-requirements.md

 ## Requirements for Horizontal Scalability {#sec:requirements}

 To scale Kubernetes controllers horizontally, the restriction of having only a single active instance at any given time needs to be lifted.
-For this, a concept of sharding for API objects must be introduced which distributes ownership of different objects across multiple instances.
+For this, a concept for sharding API objects must be introduced which distributes ownership of different objects across multiple instances.
 Nevertheless, it must still be prevented that multiple instances own a single API object at the same time or act on it concurrently.

 This section defines precise requirements for a sharding mechanism for Kubernetes controllers.